AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-10: Feature implementation started: User requested scroll-based animation for cards in WhyChatiSpace.tsx.
 Will use Framer Motion's scroll-triggered animation (e.g., useInView or useAnimation) for each card.
 Will research best practices for scroll-based animation, update card rendering logic, and validate effect.
 Will update memory after completion.
 2025-08-10: Context7 and official docs researched for framer-motion scroll animation.
 Best practice: useInView hook tracks when an element enters viewport.
 For each card, create a ref, use useInView, and trigger animation when isInView is true.
 Options: once (true for one-time animation), amount (how much of card must be visible), margin (custom detection area).
 Recommended: animate cards individually as they scroll into view, use stagger for smooth effect.
 Will implement this pattern in WhyChatiSpace.tsx.

+2025-08-10: Feature implementation started: Adding Framer Motion animation to WhatsappHeader section.
+Will use motion.div for section and key blocks, entrance fade/slide effect, staggered animation for child elements. 'use client' directive required for Next.js client-side rendering.
+Will validate animation and update memory after completion.

+- Animate WhatsappHeader section using Framer Motion
+- Follow Next.js and Framer Motion best practices